clockworklabs/spacetime-docs/docs/modules/c-sharp/index.md

 # How it works

 Under the hood, SpacetimeDB modules are WebAssembly modules that import a [specific WebAssembly ABI](https://spacetimedb.com/docs/webassembly-abi) and export a small number of special functions.
-This is automatically configured when you add the `spacetime` crate as a dependency of your application.
+This is automatically configured when you add the `SpacetimeDB.Runtime` package as a dependency of your application.

 The SpacetimeDB host is an application that hosts SpacetimeDB databases.
 [Its source code is available](https://github.com/clockworklabs/SpacetimeDB) under [the Business Source License with an Additional Use Grant](https://github.com/clockworklabs/SpacetimeDB/blob/master/LICENSE.txt).
 You can run your own host, or you can upload your module to the public SpacetimeDB network. <!-- TODO: want a link to some dashboard for the public network. --> The network will create a database for you and install your module in it to serve client requests.